SheepTester/uxdy/README.md

 Current uses:

 - **Checking when a classroom is available.** Does RWAC 0935 have classes in it?
 When are they?
+  - Feature: schedule for each room.
 - **Finding ongoing lectures nearby to crash.** I'm sitting in the Jeannie studying as the next lecture comes in.
 What course is it for?

-Planned uses:
+  - Feature: map of buildings.
 - **Finding available classrooms during a specific time.** Spencer is available to teach juggling at 3 pm.
 What classroom can he teach it in?
-(Feature: changing the "current" time.)
+  - Feature: changing the "current" time.
-- **Finding buildings by their code on the map.** Where is RECGM?
-(Feature: search buildings by code.)
-- **Guiding students to buildings.** Where is Mosaic?
-It's next to Wolftown.
-(Feature: link to buildings directly, include photos of buildings.)
-- **Finding what classes are taught by a professor this quarter.** What classes is Sworder teaching next quarter?
-(Feature: search sections by professor.)
-- **Looking up the lecture location for a class.** I'll crash ECE 100.
-Where is it?
-I'm too lazy to sign into WebReg, and searching up courses on there is slow.
-(Feature: search courses by course code, list meeting times/locations for a course.)
 - **Getting the start and end dates of each quarter.** The internship application asks when I'm available to start.
 When does spring end?
 I'm too lazy to find that enrollment calendar website.
-(Feature: calendar view with quarters marked out.)
+  - Feature: calendar view with quarters marked out.
 - **Converting between month/day dates and quarter weeks.** May 15, what week is that?
-(Feature: calendar view with week numbers.)
+  - Feature: calendar view with week numbers.

+Planned uses:

+- **Looking up the lecture location for a class.** I'll crash ECE 100.
+Where is it?
+I'm too lazy to sign into WebReg, and searching up courses on there is slow.
+  - Feature: search courses by course code, list meeting times/locations for a course.
+- **Finding buildings by their code on the map.** Where is RECGM?
+  - Feature: search buildings by code.
+- **Finding what classes are taught by a professor this quarter.** What classes is Sworder teaching next quarter?
+  - Feature: search sections by professor.
 - **Determining when a professor is free.** I want to schedule a meeting with my professor.
 When might they be free?
-(Feature: calendar view for a professor.
-Note: this might have privacy implications, tread carefully.)
+  - Feature: calendar view for a professor.
+Note: this might have privacy implications, tread carefully.
+- **Guiding students to buildings.** Where is Mosaic?
+It's next to Wolftown.
+  - Feature: link to buildings directly, include photos of buildings.

 Features to add: